-We can generalize simply that our new acquisitions all offer remarkable value of one kind or another be it dividend yields over 8% or PE ratios well under 10x, or both!
+We can generalize simply that our new acquisitions offer value of one kind or another, be it dividend yields over 8% or PE ratios well under 10x or both!

-Other themes we remain very optimistic for are 'entertainment', low end smartphones, healthcare, local brands, food, ASEAN and gold.
+Other themes we remain very optimistic about are local brands, food, ASEAN and gold.
 Value, rather than growth, is where we believe we will find the best returns in the coming year.